karlan/AGN_templates/README.md

-However, although these templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically reasonable results (you should never trust any fitting results just because the chi-square was very small).
+However, although these templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically reasonable results (you should never trust a fitting result only because of a very small chi-square).

 ## Cautionary Notes